open-anonymizer/open-anonymizer/README.md

 ## Further information

-Open-Anonymizer is a part of our Master Thesis for the Mannheim Master of Applied Data Science & Measurement written by Dimitri Epp and Markus Nutz.
+Open Anonymizer is a part of our Master Thesis for the Mannheim Master of Applied Data Science & Measurement written by Dimitri Epp and Markus Nutz.

 ## License